piotr-yuxuan/tsv-processing/README.md

 # What it offers

 `jq` is probably enough to do some tsv file parsing, but this project tries to be more scalable – at the expense of simplicity.

+Some tsv files are processed and the output itself also is written on disk as a tsv file.
+Data go throughout different steps:

+- Acquisition
+- Ingestion (filtering, coercion, anomaly detection)
+- Enrichment
+- Projection
+- Storage

 # Maturity and evolution